 Gross misdemeanor convictions can be sealed two years after the case ends.

 The process of sealing a criminal record has several steps.
-First, the person must obtain his/her criminal history from the arresting police agency (called a SCOPE).
-Then the person must submit a petition and order to seal with the prosecuting agency.
+First, you must obtain your criminal history from the arresting police agency (called a SCOPE).
+Then you must submit a petition and order to seal with the prosecuting agency.

-Assuming the prosecutors sign off on it, the person must then submit the petition and order to the court that heard the case.
-Assuming the judge signs off on it, the person must then mail copies of the signed order to seal to all the state agencies that have copies of the criminal records.
+Assuming the prosecutors sign off on it, you would then submit the petition and order to the court that heard the case.
+Assuming the judge signs off on it, you would then mail copies of the signed order to seal to all the state agencies that have copies of the criminal records.
 This process takes up to one year.

 Every court has its own procedures for record seals.
-People can google their local court and “record seal” to find the relevant forms and instructions.
+You can google your local court and “record seal” to find the relevant forms and instructions.
 The record sealing handbook for Clark County, NV is here.